streem/pbandk/README.md

 }
 ```

 It has a dependency on the Google Protobuf Java library.
 The code targets Java 1.6 to be Android friendly.
+For Kotlin
+JS, change `pbandk-runtime-jvm` to `pbandk-runtime-js` and for common multiplatform code, change `pbandk-runtime-jvm` to
+`pbandk-runtime-common`.

 ### Building